-TUESDAY the 25th was celebrated here in honour of the national poet.
-Games were held in the park in front of Fair-a-Far, and were well attended, and keenly contested.
-In the evening a large company assembled in the Royal Oak Inn. and partook of an excellent supper.
-William Cadell, Esq. of Almond Bank, chairman; and Mr Watson, schoolmaster, croupier, CORSTORPHINE.

-UPWARDS of forty gentlemen sat down to dinner-Mr Lawrie occupying the chair, and Messrs Wright and Whitwright acting as croupiers.
+TURNAY the 25th was celebrated here in honour of the national post.
+Games were held in the past in front of Pinta-Far, and were well attended, and keenly contested.
+In the evening a large company assembled in the Royal Oak Inn, and partods of an excellent supper.
+William Cadeli, Esq. of Almond Bank, chairman; and Mr Watson, schoolmaster, croupter.
+CORSTORPHINE UPWARDS of forty gentlemen sat down to dinner-Mr Lawrie occupying the chair, and Messrs Wright and Whitwright acting as croupiers.
 The evening's enjoyments were very much enhanced by numerous appropriate songs and toasts.
+PRESTONPANS.

 THE centenary of Burns was celebrated by a public dinner in the Queen's Arms Inn, where above forty gentlemen were present.
 The room was handsomely decorated.
-The chair was ably filled by Dr Ritchie-Mr Davie, merchant. acting as croupier.
+The clair was ably filled by Dr. Richtie-Mr Davie, merchant, acting as croupie?.
 The Chairman gave "The Memory of Burns" in a short and elegant speech, touching upon the character of Burns as a man and his place as a poet.
-He also read a letter in Burns' handwriting, addressed to his brother Gilbert, now in the possession of a lady in the town, who kindly lent it for the TRANENT.
+He also read a letter in Burns' handwriting, addressed to his brother Gilbert, now in European of a Lady in the town, who kindly lent it for the composition of a Lady in the town, who kindly lent it for the TRANENT.

-ALL classes of the community joined heart and hand in the celebration of the centenary.
-In Messrs Black and Nimmo's inns large and respectable companies sat down to excellent dinners, and the evening was enlivened by speeches, songs, and toasts most appropriate to the occasion.
-The Mechanics' Society also had a dinner in their own hall; and the tradesmen of the town held a ball in the evening in honour of the great occasion.
+Att. classes of the community joined heart and hand in the celebration of the centerary.
+In Messer Black and Minmo's innelarge and respectable companies sat down to excellent dimens, and the evening was enlivened by speeches, sones, and toaster most appropriate to the occasion.
+The Mechanic' Society also had a dimer in their own hall; and the tradesmen of the town held as all in the evening in honour of the great occasion.
 NORTH BERWICK.

-THE Freemsoons, joined by most of the Bluejackets, with innumerable flags, headed by a band of music, proceeded from their Lodge-room to the parish school, which was tastefully decorated with evergreens, and accompanied by a crowd of the inhabitants enthusiastically cheering.
-The "Memory of Burns" and numerous other toasts and songs were given, PEEBLES.

-Two meetings commemorated the centenary of Robert Burns in a most enthusiastic manner; the bells were rung, and a holiday very generally observed after three o'clock.
+This Freemaons, joined by most of the Bluejackets, with innumerable flags, headed by a band of music, proceeded from their Lodge-room to the parish school, which was tastefully decorated with evergreens, and accompanied by a crowd of the inhabitants enthusiastically cheering.
+The "Memory of Burns" and numerous other tosats and songs were given.
+PEEBLES Two meetings commemorated the centenary of Robert Burns in a most enthusiastic manner; the bells were rung, and a holiday very generally observed after three o'clock.
 At three o'clock upwards of eighty gentlemen sat down to dinner in the Tontine Hotel-Provost Stirling presiding, Bailie Dickson and Mr Alexander Girdwood acting as croupiers.
-After the usual loyal toasts had been drunk, the toast of the evening was proposed in an admirable speech by the Chairman, which was received with rapturous applause.
+After the usual loyal toasts had been drunk, the teast of the evening was proposed in an admirable speech by the Chairman, which was received with rapturous applause.
 At half-past six o'clock the Provost vacated the chair in order to preside at a soirce held in the Tontine Ballroom, where nearly three hundred had assembled to do honour to the memory of Burns.
-After tea and cake the chairman, in an eloquent address, referred to the cause of their assembling.
+After toa and cake the chairman, in an eloquent address, referred to the cause of their assembling.
 Excellent addresses and recitations were given by Mr Sheriff Burnett, Mr Robert Stirling, and Mr John Bathgate, and the meeting was one of great cordiality and happiness.
 JEDBURGH.